abhisuri97/meme-analysis/README.md

 # Meme analysis

 Just run the ipynb.
-To generate the scrape, open chrome console on your favorite page and run the following until your chrome runs out of memory (then call `copy(JSON.stringify(getPostAttrs()))`).
+To generate the scrape, open chrome console on your favorite page and run the following until your chrome runs out of memory (or whenever you'd like to stop gathering posts).
+Then do the following:

+1. Type in `clearInterval(intervalID)` to stop scrolling
+2. Then call `copy(JSON.stringify(getPostAttrs()))`)
+3. Lastly, create a file called `posts.json` and put it into the same directory as the ipynb and run :)

 ```js
 var scrollToBottom = function() {